This guide explains what is Mackup, and how to backup and restore application settings with Mackup on a freshly installed Linux system.

 $ mackup -h

-Unlike aptik utility, Mackup will work on all Linux operating systems.
+Unlike the Aptik utility, Mackup will work on all Linux operating systems.
 However, Mackup will backup and restore the application settings only.
-Aptik will backup old PPAs, packages, themes, mount entries, users/groups, Home directory data, and scheduled tasks etc.
+Aptik can able to backup old PPAs, packages, themes, mount entries, users/groups, Home directory data, and scheduled tasks etc.